 As part of the AEP, students must complete the SSTEP curriculum which runs over the first week of June.
 More information will be provided to each class during their second year.
 Questions and concerns can be directed to the SSTEP executive team at email@example.com.

-The purpose of this certificate program is to provide interested students with the opportunity to engage more deeply in critical thinking and scholarly endeavours.
+The Medical Student Scholar Certificate aims to provide interested students with the opportunity to engage more deeply in critical thinking and scholarly endeavours.
 The certificate supports student scholarship and research output through a multimodal approach, including advanced training modules, active research and/or scholar curriculum involvement and a culminating presentation in both written and oral formats.
-For more information, contact firstname.lastname@example.org
+For more information, contact firstname.lastname@example.org.